 - Flour - I use non-GMO white flour.

 - Yellow cornmeal - I used Bob's Red Mill cornmeal to test this recipe.
-If you prefer to not use cornmeal, substitute the same amount of white flour.
+If you prefer not to use cornmeal, substitute the same amount of white flour.

 - Baking powder - Make sure it's less than a year old!